ircv3/ircv3-specifications/extensions/extended-isupport.md

 registration.
 This undermines the usefulness of `RPL_ISUPPORT`: some of the metadata would be useful to clients prior to connection registration.
-This extension adds a mechanism to send `RPL_ISUPPORT` messages before connection registration, as well as an end of `RPL_ISUPPORT` list indication.
+This extension adds a mechanism to send `RPL_ISUPPORT` messages before connection registration, as well as a dedicated command to request the `ISUPPORT` list and a batch for `RPL_ISUPPORT` messages.

 ## Implementation

+### `ISUPPORT` command

+A new `ISUPPORT` command is introduced to request the full `RPL_ISUPPORT` list.
+When receiving this command, the server MUST reply with one or more `RPL_ISUPPORT` messages (grouped inside a `draft/isupport` batch if the `batch` and `draft/extended-isupport` capabilities are enabled, see below).

 ### `draft/extended-isupport` capability

-When the `draft/extended-isupport` capability is enabled by the client, the server MUST send one or more `RPL_ISUPPORT` messages (grouped inside a `draft/isupport` batch if the `batch` capability is enabled).
-The capability MAY be enabled by the client before connection registration completes (ie, before the client sends `CAP END`, and before the server sends `RPL_WELCOME`).
+When the `draft/extended-isupport` capability is enabled by the client, the server MUST accept `ISUPPORT` commands before connection registration completes (ie, before the client sends `CAP END`, and before the server sends `RPL_WELCOME`).

 Before connection registration completes, while `draft/extended-isupport` is enabled, the server MAY send updates to the key-value entries via subsequent